Muhammad Bukhari bin Uthman

-Muhammad Bukhari bin Uthman (محمد البخاري ابن عثمان ابن فودي; 1785–1840) was an Islamic scholar and a noted poet who was the first Emir of Tambawel.
+Muhammad Bukhari bin al-Shaikh Uthman (محمد البخاري ابن عثمان ابن فودي; 1785–1840) was an Islamic scholar and a noted poet who was the first Emir of Tambawel.
 Bukhari was an important military commander who participated in and led several military campaigns during the jihad of Usman dan Fodio.

 Early life

 Muhammad Bukhari was born in Degel, a small town in the Hausa kingdom of Gobir.
 His father Usman dan Fodio was a noted Islamic scholar and preacher from the Fulani clan of Torodbe.
 His mother Aisha came from a family with a long tradition of scholarship.
 Bukhari studied under his father, and his uncle, Abdullahi.
 Because he was raised in Abdullahi's house, Bukhari dedicated much of his life to his uncle.
 Among his other teachers was al-Mustafa bin Muhammad al-Turudi, a scribe for Usman, and the father of the Sokoto scholar Abd al-Qadir dan Tafa.

 Life

 Bukhari was one of the eight commanders of the Sokoto jihad.
 He participated in campaigns in the southern region of the Sokoto Caliphate, including Nupe, alongside his cousin Muhammad Wani, Abdullahi's son.
 He was also actively involved in the Gwandu campaigns, aimed at pacifying the region.
 In 1805, Bukhari joined Abdullahi's forces in a campaign against the Hausa kingdom of Kebbi.
 After the fall of Birnin-Kebbi, the Sarkin Kebbi, Muhammadu Hodi, fled the capital.
-However, in 1816, Hodi mounted a fierce resistance against the Caliphate from his strongholds in Kimba, Augi, and Argungu, which ultimately ended in 1826 when he was killed by Bukhari.
+Later, in 1816, Hodi mounted a fierce resistance against the Caliphate from his strongholds in Kimba, Augi, and Argungu, which ultimately ended in 1826 when he was killed by Bukhari.
+He also campaigned in Talata Mafara, Katsina, Yauri and Kotonkoro.

 After the jihad was won in 1808, Usman dan Fodio appointed his brother Abdullahi to govern the western and southern regions of the Caliphate.
 Abdullahi tasked Bukhari with overseeing the southern territories of his emirate.
-Around this period, Bukhari founded the fief of Tambawel which grew to become the main stronghold in the southern regions of the Caliphate, second only to Gwandu.
+Around this period, Bukhari founded the fief of Tambawel which grew to become the main ribat (frontier stronghold) in the southern regions of the Caliphate, second only to Gwandu.
 However, the importance of the fief diminished during the reign of Caliph Abu Bakr Atiku (1837–1842).
 Starting in 1812, Bukhari was also tasked with administering Nupe after Abdullahi retired from government affairs.

 In January 1818, a fierce revolt broke out in Kalambaina, a town near Gwandu.
 The rebels were followers of Abd al-Salam, who had also rebelled against the Caliphate a month earlier.
 The Kalambaina revolt lasted two years until a combined force led by Caliph Muhammad Bello, Atiku, Bukhari, and Wani successfully captured the town.
 The victory at Kalambaina reunited Gwandu and Sokoto, who had experienced slight hostilities after Abdullahi was passed over in favour of Bello to succeed Usman as Sarkin Musulmi in 1817.